 Step-by-step D.I.Y instructions for making your own Tripod snake.

-Problem: very expensive tripod with delicate joints being used on a black sandy beach with big wave swells on a regular basis.
+A very expensive tripod with delicate joints can be severely damaged if you use it on a black sandy beach with big wave swells on a regular basis.

 How can you protect your expensive Gitzo tripod from sand and sea water, in sometimes extreme conditions?

 Most of my shots only work because I get in among the action.
 I want to be where the interaction of Ocean and beach are exciting.
 This means having a tripod system that you are confident to get wet.